-- highlight to the prescriber any patients under their care who have not had medicines reconciliation completed within 24hrs of admission - flag discrepancies (errors or omissions) in the prescription record, to the prescriber and agree appropriate corrective action - flag discrepancies (errors or omissions) in the IDL, identified at the final check and authorisation, to the prescriber and agree appropriate corrective action.
+- highlight to the prescriber any patients under their care (who they become aware of) who have not had medicines reconciliation completed within 24 hours of admission. - flag discrepancies (errors or omissions) in the prescription record that they become aware of to the prescriber and agree appropriate corrective action. - flag identified discrepancies (errors or omissions) in the IDL to the prescriber and agree appropriate corrective action.